comco23/comco23.github.io/PhDThesisSubmission.md

 **Keep copies of all these documents in a folder.
 You will need them later on.**

-* Some general notes:
+### Some general notes:

-Professor Heidemann will tell you to read the Promotionsordnung, which you can find [online](https://www.ikw.uni-osnabrueck.de/fileadmin/public/media/pdf/PromO-FB08-PhD_2011-09.pdf).
+- Professor Heidemann will tell you to read the Promotionsordnung, which you can find [online](https://www.ikw.uni-osnabrueck.de/fileadmin/public/media/pdf/PromO-FB08-PhD_2011-09.pdf).
 You should read it carefully, but it does not hold all the valuable information about the required documents.

-Therefore, we made a checklist [PhDSubmissionChecklist](/slides/PhDSubmissionChecklist.pdf) for you.
+- Therefore, we made a checklist [PhDSubmissionChecklist](/slides/PhDSubmissionChecklist.pdf) for you.

 However, there are some other things you have to keep in mind:

 - Start with the thesis early on, and best to do it in LaTeX or Overleaf from the very beginning.
 At first, you need some time if you haven't worked with LaTeX, but a document with more than 100 pages save you a lot of time.
 Also, there are excellent tutorials on youtube.
 - Do yourself a favor and use good literature managing software (i.e., Zotero).
 This will format your references for you.
 - You are free to use any template for your dissertation, but there are sections that you need to have in the following order:
-- Cover page ( optional, but who doesn’t like an excellent cover. remember to follow strict copyrights rules for it, though)
+  - Cover page (optional, but who doesn’t like an excellent cover. remember to follow strict copyrights rules for it, though)
-- Title page normally includes the name of the promotion committee members and the following statement in german.
+  - Title page normally includes the name of the promotion committee members and the following statement in German.
 “Dissertation zur Erlangung des Grades Doktor der Naturwissenschaften (Dr. rer. nat.) im Fachbereich Humanwissenschaften der  Universität Osnabrück”, followed by “Osnabrück Year” at the end of the page and your name somewhere on the page.
   - A dedication, if you want to dedicate your work to something or someone
   - Acknowledgments ( here, you can thank everyone around you who helped you in your Ph.D.)
   - Abstract
   - Table of contents
   - List of Publications and Talks